 “A lot of hospitals are trying to go that way now,” says Stephanie Johnson, founder and CEO of Bed Rest Concierge, a Dallas-based company that can turn your everyday hospital room into a birthing center fit for a queen.
 “We all want a little piece of what Beyoncé and Jessica Simpson are having.
 Patients aren’t just looking for quality rating now, they’re looking for amenities.”

 Not to mention post-birth mani-pedis.
 Hankering for a luxury birthing experience?
 Curious as to how the other half lives?
-Then check out the upscale delivery digs at these facilities:
+You can see the Cedars-Sinai deluxe maternity suites here.

 For a little over $4,000 a day, you can rent a three-room, two-bath Deluxe Maternity Suite at this Los Angeles hospital which has served many a Hollywood celeb, including Kim and Kourtney Kardashian, Kate Hudson and Victoria Beckham.
 (For those on a “budget,” a two-room, one-bath suite can be had for just $2,847 a day.)